OpenActTextDev/LifeCon/README.md

 # Open Actuarial Textbooks Project Goal

 The goal is to have the actuarial community author our textbooks in a collaborative fashion.
 The text *Loss Data Analytics* represents our first book.

+## Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance

+This respository is focused on a new text, currently titled *Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance*.
+A summary of the book is available [online](https://openacttextdev.github.io/LifeCon/index.html), code for the book is available above.
+One way to get a working copy of the code is to hit the green "Code button" and then "Download ZIP".

+More to come later.

 ## Loss Data Analytics

 ### Book Description

 *Loss Data Analytics* is be an interactive, online, freely available text.

 * The online version contains many interactive objects (quizzes, computer demonstrations, interactive graphs, video, and the like) to promote deeper learning.